-The Peace River Regional District (PRRD) is divided into four electoral areas: B, D, C, E. Electoral Area E covers the most southwestern portion of the regional district, and shares an eastern border with Electoral Area D and northern border with Electoral Areas B and C. With a population of 2,949 residents (2016), Electoral Area E is the smallest of the four electoral areas.
+The Peace River Regional District (PRRD) is divided into four electoral areas: B, D, C, E. Electoral Area E covers the most southwestern portion of the regional district, and shares an eastern border with Electoral Area D and northern border with Electoral Areas B and C. As of the 2016 Census, Electoral Area E had a population of 2,949 residents, the smallest of the four electoral areas.